poult-lab/daily-word/english_words_ learning.md

 [verb] She struck him in the face. "to hit sb/sth with your hand or a weapon"

 [noun] the train drivers' strike."罢工"

+strike a balance /straɪk ə ˈbæləns/

+[phrase]  "choose a moderate course or compromise."